akhodakivskiy/VimFx/documentation/shortcuts.md

 VimFx’s key notation is inspired by Vim’s key notation.

-Here is an example of what you can type into a text input for a command in VimFx’s settings page in the Add-ons Manager:
+Here is an example of what you can type into a text input for a command in VimFx’s options page in the Add-ons Manager:

     J  <c-s-tab>  <c-j>  gT  g<left>